So you want to know how to learn French.

 Well today’s post is designed to help new and old learners alike get started learning French.

-The most important thing when learning French
+The most important thing you need to learn French

 There’s one thing that will literally determine whether or not you learn to speak French fluently.